-Read to learn about insurance coverage while you are on leave.
+Learn about your insurance coverage options and responsiblities for the coverage while you are on leave.

-MD Anderson continues to pay the employer portion of your medical coverage for the month if you meet at least one of the following criteria during the same month:
+If you're enrolled in benefits, MD Anderson continues to pay the employer portion of your insurance premiums for the month if you meet at least one of the following criteria during the same month:

 - Work at least one day